awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 1. From the Amazon EC2 console dashboard, choose **Launch instance**\.

-1. To use the new launch instance wizard, choose **Try it now\!** at the top right of the screen\.
-If **Try it now\!** is not visible, the new launch instance wizard is not yet available in the currently selected Region\.
+   If you see the old launch wizard, the new launch instance wizard is not yet the default view in the currently selected Region\.
+To open the new launch instance wizard, choose **Try it now\!** at the top right of the screen\.

 ### Name and tags<a name="liw-name-and-tags"></a>